 The victim in this Wayne County car/truck accident suffered serious burn injuries.

 This settlement was the largest Michigan pain and suffering settlement of the preceding decade for a rear-end truck accident – Norris v.
-Agsalis Brothers Painting.
+Atsalis Brothers Painting.

 Gravel hauler crash on I-75 in Macomb County attributed to truck driver drowsiness from taking epilepsy medication for seizure disorder.
 This was the largest truck accident settlement and the largest reported overall personal injury settlement in Michigan for that year.